-Fly fishing is a popular sport that has been around for centuries, and it involves the use of a lightweight rod and reel to catch fish.
-The most popular type of fly fishing is done in streams, and while it can be enjoyed by all skill levels, there are certain techniques that can help improve your success rate.
-One of these techniques is casting upstream, which can be a great way to entice more fish into striking your lure or bait.
+Fly fishing, a beloved activity with a rich history spanning centuries, entails using a delicate rod and reel to catch fish.
+This beloved pastime is primarily practiced in streams, and while it can be enjoyed by individuals of all expertise levels, there are certain methods that can increase your chances of success.
+One such technique is casting upstream, which can effectively attract more fish to your lure or bait.

 What Does Casting Upstream Mean?